 San Antonio Healthy Start offers the nation's most vulnerable women and families high quality services and resources for healthy pregnancies and healthy births.

-San Antonio Healthy Start provides home visitation services to pregnant women until the baby turns two years of age.
+San Antonio Healthy Start provides virtual and home visitation services to pregnant women until the baby turns 18 months of age.
 The program offers:

-Healthy Start services the entire San Antonio community, with in-depth focus to Bexar County areas with the highest infant mortality rates, including zip codes:
+Healthy Start services the San Antonio community, with in-depth focus on 12 zip codes.

 The Healthy Families Network (HFN) is a consortium lead by Metro Health’s Healthy Start to strengthen community partnerships and linkages to reduce infant mortality and support successful birth outcomes in Bexar County